Stop Forcing Mail-Order Pharmacy as the Only Option of Coverage

 Patients' lives depend on choice.

 **Since starting the petition, I have realized that there are many issues other than temperatures with forced mail-order pharmacy.
 Mail-order pharmacy is very loosely regulated.
-There are life-threatening delays, lack of face-to-face relationship with pharmacists for people with chronic conditions, and rapid closures of our independent pharmacies; although, a recent study showed people prefer independent pharmacy (2018, Gill).
+There are life-threatening delays, lack of face-to-face relationships with pharmacists for people with chronic conditions, and rapid closures of our independent pharmacies; although, a recent study showed people prefer independent pharmacy (2018, Gill).

 I contacted the mail-order pharmacy who refused to replace or take back the medication.
 They said the law & USP Pharmacopoeia allows them to ship up to 104 degrees, although the manufacturer states it is not proven safe at these temperatures.
 However, I have received communication from USP Pharmacopoeia who writes guidelines for storage, and they also said that the mail order pharmacy should follow the manufacturer's guidelines of 59-86 degrees for storage.
 Again, the trucks reach up to 170 degrees which is much hotter than 104.